-Students will become confident first aid attendants who are able to deal with many emergency situations after taking this course.
-Basic human anatomy, earthquake and natural disaster preparedness are included in this standard first aid course.
+In Emergency Care 10, students will become confident first aid attendants who are able to deal with many emergency situations.
 Students are expected to participate in scenarios and practical activities where they will be asked to role-play and demonstrate the first aid techniques taught in class.
-Learning first aid is an extremely valuable life skill and all students will have the opportunity to become certified in the St. John Ambulance Standard First Aid Course.
+Learning first aid is an extremely valuable life skill and all students will have the opportunity to become certified by St. John Ambulance with an Emergency First Aid with AED and CPR-C certificate at the end of the course.